Huntsville featured on ‘Let’s Make A Deal’ - NewsBreak

 HUNTSVILLE, Ala. ( WHNT ) — If you ask anyone around North Alabama, they’ll tell you that Huntsville is a “big deal.”
 Now, the rest of the country is catching on!

 A prize package featuring a trip to Huntsville was the “Big Deal of the Day” on Monday’s episode of “Let’s Make A Deal” that aired on News 19.
-READ NEXT: The latest Alabama headlines from WKRG.com
+City of Huntsville, developer increase funding by $2M for park project

 The Executive Vice President, for the Huntsville/Madison County Convention & Visitors Bureau (CVB), Charles Winters, said he was thrilled to have the city get a shoutout on the show.